jshi1223/jshi1223/README.md

 # 💫 About Me:
-I’m a 4th-year BSIT student and a vibe coder who’s deeply curious about how technology works.
+I’m a 4th-year BSIT student who’s deeply curious about how technology works.
 That curiosity pushes me to explore, experiment, and try different methods of learning.
 With the help of AI, I challenge myself to understand new concepts, solve problems, and continuously improve my skills.
 I enjoy discovering how things work behind the scenes and growing as a future IT professional.

 ## 🌐 Socials: